 For starters, let’s clarify the difference between emotional and mental health, seeing that they are often used interchangeably.
 The two are actually quite different but you really can’t have one without the other and an imbalance in one affects the other.
 Think of them as a tag team!

-Mental health refers to your ability to process information while emotional health refers to your ability to express feelings which are based upon the information you have processed.
+Mental health refers to your ability to process information while emotional health refers to your ability to express feelings that are based upon the information you have processed.

 And now to the topic of the day, Emotional Health!